© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross 10m south of Bondleigh church is a scheduled monument protected by Historic England under reference 1013740.
 View the official record →

-Churchyard cross 10m south of Bondleigh church is a medieval stone cross located in the parish of Bondleigh in Devon.
+Churchyard cross 10m south of Bondleigh church is a medieval stone cross situated in the churchyard of St James the Great at Bondleigh in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013740.

 Churchyard cross 10m south of Bondleigh church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013740.